astronomer/docs/astro/data-plane-activation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Astro is a modern data orchestration platform, powered by Apache Airflow, that enables the entire data team to build, run, and observe data pipelines.
-The architecture of Astro includes a single-tenant data plane in your cloud and a multi-tenant control plane in Astronomer’s cloud.
+Astro is a modern data orchestration platform, powered by Apache Airflow, that enables your entire data team to build, run, and observe data pipelines.
+The Astro architecture includes a single-tenant data plane in your cloud and a multi-tenant control plane in the Astronomer cloud.
+The data plane provides a reliable and seamless connection to all of your data services.

+Your data plane is deployed into a clean, dedicated AWS account, GCP project, or Microsoft Azure subscription.
+Astronomer is responsibile for the operations of this account.
+See [Shared responsibility model](shared-responsibility-model.md).

+By default, the Astronomer account can't access your data services.
+Astronomer support will work with you to ensure your peering VPC or direct connections are secure.

 <div class="text--center">
   <img src="/img/docs/architecture-overview.png" alt="High level overview of Astro's architecture" />